 Kir (Barner Str.
 16) Altona station, mixed dance club with open-end weekend closing after-hours.

-Olivier Jones Bar (Grosse Freiheit 35) drag diva's opulent lounge, open to all Thursday through Saturday, cheap drinks, drama aplenty.
+Olivia Jones Bar (Grosse Freiheit 35) drag diva's opulent lounge, open to all Thursday through Saturday, cheap drinks, drama aplenty.

 Pulverfass (Reeperbahn 147), longstanding show bar, general pulbic-popular female impersonations right on the main "drag."